Come on, long piece...

 - There's also Ntris, which is a tetris game that can make pieces with any number of squares.
 It does not seem to be ridiculous until you are faced with six and seven square pieces that just do not quite fit.

-- How has First-Person Tetris not been mentioned?
+- First-Person Tetris.
 If you're prone to motion sickness, beware.

 - Video Game 3D Leap: Welltris, also created by Alexey Pajitnov.
 Notable that it did it without Polygonal Graphics.